CreateYourAccount-username/superpy/README.md

     Total revenue yesterday (2021-04-08) is:
     € 10.0
 ```
 - specific date - needs to be in YYYY-MM-DD format.
-This means a month or day with a single digit needs a 0 in front.
-For example the 9th of April 2021 is 2021-04-09.
-For example:
+This means a month or day with a single digit will need a 0 in front.
+For example, the 9th of April 2021 is 2021-04-09.
+Example:
 ```
     > python main.py report revenue 2021-03-29
     Revenue: 2021-03-29
     Total revenue on date (2021-03-29) is:
     € 11.0
 ```
 - whole month - needs to be in YYYY-MM format.
 This means a month with single digit needs a 0 in front.
-For example April 2021 is 2021-04. for example:
+For example, April 2021 is 2021-04.
+Example:
 ```
     > python main.py report revenue 2021-03
     Revenue: 2021-03